-Before you leave for the day or even take a shower, you must keep all trash out of bounds.
+Before you leave for the day or even take a shower, you need to keep all trash out of bounds.
 Please don’t say, “Well, he’s never gone in the trash, so I don’t have to worry.”
 You do have to worry, because all it takes is once.

-You must make sure there is nothing on the floor your GSD will happily consume.
-You must make sure all other pet food and water supplies are out reach.
-Your GSD will depend on you to ensure he gets enough fluid in his diet.
-Again, you must place the dog in an upright position for feeding or drinking water.
+Make sure there is nothing on the floor your dog will happily consume, and make sure all other pet food and water supplies are out reach.
+Your dog will depend on you to ensure they get enough fluid in their diet.
+Again, you need to place the dog in an upright position for feeding or drinking water.

 Your GSD will require medication.
-You must ensure that the medication actually makes it into the stomach.
+Ensure that the medication actually makes it into the stomach.
 A good trick is blending it in with food.
-No, you may not use those handy treat-like items to disguise a pill; your GSD will not be able to swallow it.
+No, you shouldn’t use those handy treat-like items to disguise a pill — your GSD won’t be able to swallow it.

-If your GSD is anything like Gypsy, check the mouth!
-As I mentioned earlier, she learned, to my chagrin, how to hide a pill under her tongue and spit it out when I wasn’t looking.
+If your dog is anything like Gypsy, check the mouth!
+As I mentioned earlier, she learned how to hide a pill under her tongue and spit it out when I wasn’t looking.

 Your GSD may suffer from other conditions that aggravate the myasthenia gravis and megaesophagus.

-No one feels more upset about having an accident than your GSD.
-He knows it is shameful.
-Treat him with compassion, and make an effort to be home more to give him more opportunities to make it outside.
+No one feels more upset about having an accident than your dog.
+They know it’s shameful.
+Treat them with compassion, and make an effort to be home more to give them more opportunities to make it outside.

-Above all, know your GSD.
-Be open to what he needs and wants.
+Above all, know your dog.
+Be open to what they need and want.
 Gypsy wasn’t ready to go until it was her time, and I will always be grateful that I respected that.
-The hard part wasn’t keeping her with me; it was letting her go when she said it was time.
+The hard part wasn’t keeping her with me — it was letting her go when she said it was time.

 It’s a challenge, but when you give your heart, everything that you give you will get back a thousand-fold in love.